CAC ON YOUR Mac INSTALL CHECKLIST PAGE

 Error 100013 Solution

-You will notice 2 of the certificates will have a red circle with a white X .
+You may notice 2 or 3 of the certificates will have a red circle with a white X .
 This means your Mac does not trust those certificates

-You have to manually trust the DoD Root CA 3 & DoD Root CA 4 Root certificates
+You need to manually trust the DoD Root CA 3 & DoD Root CA 4 Root certificates

 Double click DoD Root CA 3, select Trust, in the When using this certificate: select Always Trust, repeat for DoD Root CA 4